2.3.1 Nonmatriculated Graduate Students: Policy

 - Non-Degree Option (NDO) students (through the Stanford Center for Professional Development)

 Eligibility for consideration for nonmatriculated enrollment is restricted to two groups of applicants:

-Nonmatriculated student status is a privilege and not a right; the nonmatriculated status may be revoked at the University’s discretion (and after consideration of such factors as the University considers relevant in the particular case) at the end of any quarter of enrollment.
+Nonmatriculated student status is a privilege and not a right; the nonmatriculated status may be revoked at the university’s discretion (and after consideration of such factors as the university considers relevant in the particular case) at the end of any quarter of enrollment.

 Nonmatriculated students receive grades and academic credit for courses satisfactorily completed and may obtain an official transcript.
 They may use university facilities and services.
 In classes of limited enrollment, students in degree programs have priority.

 Nonmatriculated students who later apply for admission to a degree program must meet standard admission requirements and should not anticipate special priority because of work completed as a nonmatriculated student.
-Students who are admitted to a degree program may apply a maximum of 15 units of nonmatriculated study toward the master’s degree and 30 units for the Engineer or Ph.D. degree, subject to the approval of the degree granting department.
+Students who are admitted to a degree program may apply a maximum of 15 units of nonmatriculated study toward the master’s degree and 30 units for the Engineer or Ph.D. degree, subject to the approval of the degree granting program.